 Although we never managed to pull big crowds as The Victims had, a few weeks into our regular Hernando’s gigs some real fans emerged from the pack.
 There was a guy whose name I could never remember, known among the band as The Disciple, who quickly established himself as our Number One Fan.
 Other punters sought out various members of the band to express their appreciation of our stuff.
 And a couple of English sisters, Yvonne and Julie, started coming to our weekend rehearsals at the function centre near the Sandringham Hotel.

 The boys were chuffed.
 A female presence at our rehearsals added some incentive to go harder, or – let’s dispense with euphemism entirely – to show off.
 It didn’t do our morale any harm to hear the girls raving about our musical virtues, but in our testosterone-fed fantasies we entertained the optimistic notion that they may have had agendas other than the merely musical.
-Billy soon nipped our fond imaginings in the bud by moving in fast to snap up the spunky item on the menu, Yvonne, as his new ‘girlfriend’.
-Item on the menu?
-The crack of the Sisterhood’s lash rings in my ears as I type (or is it old rocker’s tinnitus?)…
+Billy soon nipped our fond imaginings in the bud by moving in fast to snap up Yvonne as his new ‘girlfriend’.
+And Julie had a young daughter, and as far as we knew a partner, so…

 I ended up settling for whatever was down on the tape.
 It sounded nothing like The Orphans live, which was what I was after, but everyone was dog tired after all day and half the night in the studio.
 We were all green, and had no idea that “recording” included endless hours of sitting around listening to each drum being tapped as the engineer made this and that adjustment to this and that knob, and that the same process would follow with all instruments and vocals before we recorded a note of a song.
 My recording experience had been with a cheap mike and a Teac reel-to-reel 4-track at home, and I had gotten quite good results without any of this effort.
 It was good of the guy to give his time to us free, but after hours of this tedium and a final tape that, as far as I was concerned, didn’t sound at all like The Orphans, I found it hard to stay grateful.